geisa/specification/source/api/architecture.rst

 bus, there are a few exceptions:

-In order for an Application to establish the connection to the MQTT message bus, the conneciton method (host and port) and per-application credentials are provided out-of-band from platform to application.
+In order for an Application to establish the connection to the MQTT message bus, the connection method (host and port) and per-application credentials are provided out-of-band from platform to application.
 GEISA applications determine how to connect to the broker from data in a locally generated configuration file.
 For GEISA LEE |geisa-lee-tux| this is available at the well-known location `/etc/geisa/config.binpb`